ExecutorKarthan/LLM-Web-App/README.md

 Below all the buttons, the graphical output area can be found - displaying the graphical output of the executed code in the "Python Code Editor" .

-Below th graphical output area is the text output area - displaying the text output of the executed code in the "Python Code Editor".
+Below the graphical output area is the text output area - displaying the text output of the executed code in the "Python Code Editor".

 ### Django Backend Orientation
 The tokenization of the user's API key, as well as the interaction between the Gemini LLM and this app, is handled by a Python Django server.
 It is demonstrated here: